Examining Chicago’s history of police brutality: the LaQuan McDonald cover-up

-While parts of the narrative offered by representatives of the Chicago Police Department are feasible–McDonald’s toxicology report indicates levels of PCP that suggest he had consumed the drug that day–other elements of the police reports are inconsistent with video evidence.
-For example, the official police report contended that McDonald lunged at Van Dyke, though the video clearly shows McDonald made no such attempt.
+While parts of the narrative offered by representatives of the Chicago Police Department appear feasible–McDonald’s toxicology report indicates levels of PCP that suggest he had consumed the drug that day–other elements of the police reports remain inconsistent with video evidence.
+For example, the official police report contended that McDonald lunged at Van Dyke, though dashcam footage clearly shows McDonald offered no such attempt.

-Instead, McDonald–who had swung the knife aimlessly at one point prior to his encounter with Van Dyke–refrained from actively engaging the officers.
-Rather than charge at Van Dyke or other officers on the scene, McDonald continued along a path that slightly deviated away from the officer’s location.
+Instead, McDonald–who had swung the knife aimlessly at one point prior to his encounter with Van Dyke–refrained from actively engaging officers on the scene.
+Rather than charge at Van Dyke or other law enforcement personnel, McDonald continued along a path that slightly deviated away from the officer’s location.

-Chicago inspector general Joseph Ferguson later declassified a report that found that up to 16 different officers offered false statements in an attempt to justify Van Dyke’s actions.
+Chicago inspector general Joseph Ferguson later declassified a report concluding up to 16 different officers offered false statements in an attempt to justify Van Dyke’s actions.
 According to the report, Chicago police officers manufactured false narratives to “exaggerate the threat McDonald posed.”

 According to Ferguson, Chicago Police Department lieutenant Anthony Wojcik improperly discarded police notes documenting witness accounts before he “personally recreated the accounts.”

-Ferguson also reports that former Sgt.
-Stephen Franko, later fired for his role in the cover-up, personally oversaw and approved false reports submitted by Van Dyke and his counterparts
+Ferguson also reports that former CPD Sgt.
+Stephen Franko, later fired for his participation in the cover-up, personally oversaw and approved false reports submitted by Van Dyke and his counterparts

 The false narratives served to “mischaracterize the events leading up to the McDonald shooting, and to thereby bolster a false narrative which might offer justification for the shooting,” according to the report.

-Ferguson’s report recommended the firing of 11 officers, though only four were relieved of their positions.
+Ferguson’s report recommended the termination of 11 officers, though only CPD officials elected to relieve only four of their duties.

 In 2018, a jury found Van Dyke guilty of second-degree murder.
-However, none of the officers engaged in the systemic cover-up of the McDonald case were convicted.
-Only three officers–David March, Thomas Gaffney and Joseph Walsh–went to trial, though all three were acquitted.
+However, none of the officers engaged in the systemic cover-up of the McDonald case faced convicted.
+Only three officers–David March, Thomas Gaffney and Joseph Walsh–stood trial, though all three were acquitted.

-Rather than acknowledging fault, the Fraternal Order of Police attacked both Ferguson and the integrity of his report.
+Rather than acknowledge fault, the Fraternal Order of Police attacked both Ferguson and the integrity of his report.

 “The Fraternal Order of Police has articulated in several instances our strongly-held belief that the Inspector General’s office, particularly under Joe Ferguson, is often little more than a political witch hunt of our members, none more so than the manner by which his office generated criminal indictments of the three officers in connection with the Laquan McDonald shooting,” said union representatives.